Veritair: History

 Veritair was founded by Julian Verity, its present managing director, in 1982 based at Cardiff Wales Airport operating a solitary Bell Jetranger helicopter.
-TV and Broadcasters were and remain major users of the company's services both home and abroad.
+TV and Broadcasters were and remain major users of the company's services both home and abroad; Verity was credited as a helicopter pilot in the Welsh history television series The Dragon Has Two Tongues.
 The company quickly expanded with 2 Bell helicopters and in 1985 moved “downtown” into the first Cardiff Heliport, opened by Jim Callahan MP.
 Branching into both police, BBC and MoD work in the 1990s saw the Company grow and diversify.

 Veritair operates both single and twin-engine helicopters and now occupies the new £4m Cardiff Heliport opened in 2000 by HRH Prince of Wales in Cardiff Bay.
 Veritair's progress has seen its ownership change hands several times over the past 27 years but its name, management and Welsh identity has remained throughout.

 Previous owners include significant world-class helicopter operators including CHC Helicopter Corporation and more recently British International Helicopters (whose roots go back to British Airways Helicopters).